MicrosoftDocs/dynamics-365-project-operations/articles/budget/transfer-budgets-to-forecasts.md

 ---
 title: Transfer budgets to forecasts
-description: This article details the process of transferring budgets from Dataverse to forecasts in Finance and Operations for resource non-stocked deployment.
+description: This article details the process of transferring budgets from Dataverse to forecasts in Finance and Operations for resource nonstocked deployment.
 author: niranjanmaski
 ms.date: 04/14/2024
 ms.topic: overview